 Maybe Google and Samsung are working together to make RCS inter-operate, but they shouldn’t HAVE to!
 And even if they ARE working together, that shouldn’t be the news here!
 We should be focusing on the fact that Rich Communications Services (RCS) Universal Profile (or Chat as Google wants to call it) is INTENDED to inter-operate between clients AND carriers!

-Here are a list of dialer codes that can be used with Project Fi.
+Here are a list of dialer codes that can be used with Google Fi.
 These codes shouldn’t be used unless you are aware that they may impact the way your Fi phone switches between carriers.

 |Alpha Code||Dialer Code||Description|